khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/CREATIONAL/prototype/prototype.md

 - Có tình huống class có constructor phức tạp hoặc phụ thuộc bên ngoài, làm clone hiệu quả hơn?.
 - Pattern có giúp giảm thời gian khởi tạo so với new object từ đầu?.
 - Bạn có thể xử lý Cloneable interface và exception mà không làm code phức tạp?.

+The core components of the Prototype pattern are:

+1. **Prototype Interface (or Abstract Class)**: Declares a cloning method, typically `clone()`, which returns a new instance that is a copy of the current object.
+This interface defines the minimal contract required for cloning.

+2. **Concrete Prototype**: Implements the Prototype interface, providing a concrete implementation of the cloning method.
+It handles copying its own state, including deep copies if necessary, and manages any internal object references or dependencies.

+3. **Client**: The component that works with prototypes to create new objects by cloning existing prototype instances instead of instantiating new objects from classes directly.
+The client remains decoupled from the concrete classes.

+Optionally, there can be:

+4. **Prototype Registry (optional)**: A centralized storage for pre-built prototype objects.
+The client can retrieve a prototype from the registry and clone it, helping manage a catalog of prototypical objects.

+This pattern facilitates creating new objects efficiently by copying existing instances, useful when object creation is expensive or complex configuration is needed.